WD-40 to Clean a Toilet? – What to Do and Not Do

 Apart from removing hard water stains from a toilet, WD-40 has tens of other uses in and outside of the house.
 Let us look at some of them.

-Toilet tanks and toilet seats are mounting on the toilet bowl using bolts which some time are too tight and/or rusted and won’t just come off.
+Toilet tanks and toilet seats are mounted on the toilet bowl using bolts which sometimes are too tight and rusted and won’t just come off.
 Spray WD-40 and wait for about 15 minutes.
-WD-40 which is a penetrating oil will make it easy for you to loosen the bolts.
+WD-40, a penetrating oil, will make it easy for you to loosen the bolts.

 2. Cleaning Tiles

-WD-40 is an excellent products for removing stains from your bathroom tiles.
-Just spray it on the floor and walls focusing more on the edges as well as on the base of the toilet, bathtub and other fixtures.
-Give it five minutes then wash thoroughly with a detergent
+WD-40 is an excellent product for removing stains from your bathroom tiles.
+Just spray it on the floor and walls focusing more on the edges and the base of the toilet, bathtub, and other fixtures.
+Give it five minutes, then wash thoroughly with a detergent.

 3. Removing gum from surfaces.

-If you have young kids around the house then you know they always don’t dispose gum appropriately.
-This gum ends up drying against, the wall, bed, floor or any other part of the house.
+If you have young kids around the house, then you know they always don’t dispose of gum appropriately.
+This gum dries against the wall, bed, floor, or any other part of the house.
 Spraying WD-40 on the dried gum will soften it and make it easy to remove.

 4. Preserving tools

 WD-40 is a great product that helps preserve tools by preventing rusting.
-In order for rusting to occur, there needs to be water, iron and oxygen.
-In fact the initials in WD-40 stands for Water Displacement.
+In order for rusting to occur, there needs to be water, iron, and oxygen.
+The initials in WD-40 stands for Water Displacement.
 Before storing your tools away, spraying them with WD-40 displaces any water present and therefore protects them from rusting.

 FAQs

 WD-40 can be a great way of removing hard water stains from a toilet bowl.
-It is however not recommended as the go-to toilet cleaner.
-You should only use it to remove stubborn toilet stains and only spray a small amount on the toilet bowl
+It is, however, not recommended as the go-to toilet cleaner.
+It would be best if you only used it to remove stubborn toilet stains and only spray a small amount on the toilet bowl.

 2. Does WD-40 kill wasps?

 Yes.
-A wasp is an insect which stings its prey and also humans.
+A wasp is an insect that stings its prey and also humans.
 It likes to build nests in hidden edges or drill holes in wooden poles.
-Although there are other products which can kill them, WD-40 will definitely kill the wasps in your home or keep them at bay.
+Although there are other products that can kill them, WD-40 will definitely kill the wasps in your home or keep them at bay.

 3. What do hotels use to clean glass shower doors?

-Hotels glass shower doors are always looking spotless.
+Hotel glass shower doors are always looking spotless.
 To achieve this, mix vinegar and water in a ratio of 1:3 and put the solution in a clean spray bottle.
 Spray the solution on the inside and outside of the glass door and wait for about five minutes.
-Use a non-abrasive cloth and dish soap to scrub the door then dry it completely.
+Use a non-abrasive cloth and dish soap to scrub the door, then dry it completely.

 4. Can I use WD-40 to clean my toilet tank if I have a septic system?

 NO. WD-40 is not designed to be used as a conventional toilet cleaner.
-There are better products like vinegar, baking soda, coke, pumice stone etc. You only use it to remove hard water stains from a toilet bowl.
+Better products include vinegar, baking soda, coke, pumice stone, etc. You only use it to remove hard water stains from a toilet bowl.

-WD-40 is made of petroleum oil which does not degrade and therefore might find its way into someone’s drinking water or the ocean/lake.
+WD-40 is made of petroleum oil, which does not degrade and might find its way into someone’s drinking water or the ocean/lake.
 It also kills important bacteria found in the septic tank.

 Although one use of WD-40 might not be very harmful, continuous usage should be avoided.